wyt2000/CodeV-SVA/README.md

 pip install -e llm-kit-data
 ```

-3. Start the HTTP server for formal verification (see `SVAServer/README.md`).
+3. Setup the HTTP server for formal verification (see `SVAServer/README.md`).

-4. Start the modified vLLM server for the high-efficiency inference of CodeV-SVA.
+4. Setup the modified vLLM server for the high-efficiency inference of CodeV-SVA.

 ```bash
 cd SVAClient